brainysmurf/asw/README.txt

 ------------

 AppleScriptWrapper is packaged using the standard Python Distribution Utilities (a.k.a.
 Distutils).
-To install appscript, cd to the appscript-1.0.0 directory and run:
+To install appscript, cd to the asw directory and run:

-  python setup.py install

-or:

   python3 setup.py install